 You can have amazing cardiovascular or aerobic fitness, but if your knees are screwed and don’t allow you to walk or move without pain, what good is this level of fitness?
 If you have been training 5 days a week doing cardio and weight sessions and you have constant lower back pain, but can’t work out why.
 Maybe its time to reassess what is important to you.

 I live in Cronulla, by the beach, and we have beautiful parks and outdoor areas.
 Of course every morning I see hundreds of people in personal training groups going through their morning exercise programs.
 Led by trainers with good intentions who are giving their clients what they want…..Fitness.
 Some of what I see is scary!

 Is there a point in getting fit to the point that it is going to effect your mobility, possibly permanently?
 No way!!

 To develop a plan for quality of life and happiness sit down with a pen and paper and write down all the things that make you happy and lead to a fulfilling life experience.
 Then prioritise the kind of health program that builds on your mobility, flexibility and rehabilitates any injuries or niggles you have.
-Then add on top of that fun stuff, that can build your fitness and muscular endurance; martial arts, surfing, Qi Gong, gymnastics.
+Then add on top of that fun stuff, that can build your fitness and muscular endurance; martial arts in Sydney, surfing, Qi Gong, gymnastics.
 Personally, I think the fun stuff is exercise that demands a mind body connection (more about that in the next blog).